The Beyond Bullying Project:

-We collected stories in Minneapolis, New York, and San Francisco that reflect the many ways LGBTQ sexuality comes up in schools.
-Students, teachers, and administrators went inside the booths and and told their stories about LGBTQ sexuality — school assignments, crushes, families, friendships, break-ups, coming out, harassment, bravery, and aspirations.
+In 2014-15, the Beyond Bullying Project team collected stories about LGBTQ+ gender and sexuality in U.S. high schools in Minneapolis, New York, and San Francisco.
+Students, teachers, and administrators went inside booths and shared stories about school assignments, crushes, families, friendships, break-ups, coming out, harassment, bravery, and aspirations – all connected to LGBTQ+ sexuality and gender.

 The Team